Why Comparison Steals Contentment

 I’m no longer jealous.
 I realize now, behind her perfect posts, is a heart struggling with perfectionism and insecurity.
 Nothing in small square pictures could have told me that.
 When I began to peel back the layers of who she was, and she allowed me access to her heart, it was hard to feel resentment or jealousy.

 Certain people on social media I’ll never have the privilege to meet in real life but this one friendship has reminded me of this: comparison always begins when I don’t know the whole story.
-And if I let comparison grow in my heart, I’ll eventually find myself discount.
+And if I let comparison grow in my heart, I’ll eventually find myself discontent.

 Many times I find myself comparing and instantly it steals my joy.
 The saying “comparison steals our joy” is true.
 Comparison is the first way to lose the joy in our life.
 Joy is defined as happiness, but really – is happiness our goal?
 Or is joy a deeper feeling?